davidjb/itunes-change-play-count/README.md

-# Change Play Count in iTunes via AppleScript
+# Change Play Count in Music.app via AppleScript

-This script works for iTunes on macOS by using AppleScript to prompt for a new playcount to set for any songs that are currently selected in the iTunes user interface.
+This script works for Music.app on macOS by using AppleScript to prompt for a new playcount to set for any songs that are currently selected in the Music.app user interface.

 This has been adapted ever so slightly from Natasha's work at